haoxiangsnr/spiking-fullsubnet/README.md

     --do_eval true
 ```

-On the Mini-Validation Set, you should obtain results close to:
+On the Mini Validation Set, you should obtain results close to:

 |        set |  si_sdr |    P808 |    OVRL |     SIG |     BAK |
 | ---------: | ------: | ------: | ------: | ------: | ------: |